DavidPyke/HotBeverage/temp/pages/_includes/index.md

 IETF RFC 2324 and 7168 outline the creation of the HTCPCP which uses a modified header for the BREW/POST and message/[coffee/tea]pot mimetypes.

 FHIR uses only the standard http protocols which will limit the ability for appropriate caffeination of Person(s) as needed.
-As such, it was felt that taking these Pre-FHIR RFCs and create a resource that can take the header information from a HTCPCP request and transform it into a FHIR appropriate request to a Device with full use of the http status codes needed for processing
+As such, it was felt that taking these Pre-FHIR RFCs and create [an operation](OperationDefinition-Brew.html) that can take the header information from a HTCPCP request and transform it into a [FHIR appropriate request to a Device]([BrewedBevarage Profile](StructureDefinition-BrewedBeverage.html)) with full use of the http status codes needed for processing.

 ### Deviations from IETF RFC 2324 and RFC 7168
 IETF RFC 7168 adds the addition-type of "sugar-type" without a significant differentiation from the RFC 2324 addition-type of sweetener-type with the note:
 > It has been observed that some users of blended teas have an occasional preference for teas brewed as an emulsion of cane sugar with hints of water.
 > To allow for this circumstance, the Accept-Additions header field defined in the base HTCPCP specification is updated

-This information is duplicative for the purposes of FHIR and a sugar-type additive type is coded within BrewedBeverage.additions.sweetenerType
+This information is duplicative for the purposes of FHIR and a sugar-type additive type is coded within [BrewedBeverage Profile](StructureDefinition-BrewedBeverage.html).

 In addition, IETF RFC 2324 does not make allowances for decaffeinated beverages to be requested due to a lack of point.
-To support this, the BrewedBevarages resource added a boolean element BrewedBeverage.decaffeinated with the invariant that the boolean is forced FALSE.
+To support this, the [BrewedBevarage Profile](StructureDefinition-BrewedBeverage.html) added a parameter element decaffeinated with [the with the only acceptable term](ValueSet-NoDecaf.html) of "No".
 Any attempt to add decaffeinated versions of coffee and/or tea to the BrewedBeverage.beverageSubType CodeableConcept list is a violation of the RFC and subject to invalidation by the Device receiving the BrewedBeverage resource.

 ### Additions Processing
 As per RFC 7168: